evhub/coconut/DOCS.md

 1. your function either always `return`s an iterator or generates an iterator using `yield`,
 2. when called multiple times with the same arguments, your function produces the same iterator (your function is stateless),
-3. your function gets called multiple times with the same arguments, and
+3. your function gets called (usually calls itself) multiple times with the same arguments, and
-4. all arguments passed to your function have a unique pickling (this should almost always be true).
+4. all arguments passed to your function have a unique pickling (usually true for most arguments).

 If you are encountering a `RuntimeError` due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for `recursive_iterator`, or the corresponding criteria for Coconut's [tail call optimization](#tail-call-optimization), either of which should prevent such errors.